CLOUD MICROPHYSICS GROUP

 We have also contributed to the development of tools for visualization of ground-based and airborne radar data and high-resolution numerical simulations of clouds, evaluated the performance of aircraft-mounted cloud microphysical probes, and tested microphysical parameterizations in larger-scale cloud models.
 Finally, we have contributed to science education through studies on improving undergraduate understanding of the nature of science, and the development and evaluation of research-based laboratories for undergraduates in atmospheric science.

 We continue to shift our emphasis toward microphysical processes in deep convection.
-Current projects include using very high-resolution simulations on the NSF/NCAR supercomputer to investigate aerosol effects upon convective outflows and cold pools (DOE- ASR award), and studying the possible effects of climate change on severe weather, including hail storms and wind storms (NSF award, Jeff Trapp lead PI).
+Current projects include using very high-resolution simulations to investigate aerosol effects (both CCN and ice-nucleating particles) upon convective outflows and cold pools, studying the possible effects of climate change on hail storms and wind storms, and studying hail storms in Indonesia and Switzerland.